Privacy Policy

 • Courses, meetings, and events attended

-As a College, there is a need to keep and process special categories of data (e.g. health).
-UCC does so in accordance with regulations applicable to the specific data.
+As a College, there is a need to keep and process special categories of data such as health and financial information.
+UCC does so in accordance with regulations applicable to this specific data.

 COLLECTING, HANDLING AND SHARING PERSONAL DATA

 UCC works with third-party vendors to minimize private student data usage.
-We ensure that the companies comply with the expectations of the College with regards to privacy practices, data storage and backup, data residency, retention, and backup.
+We ensure that the companies comply with the expectations of the College with regard to privacy practices, data storage and backup, data residency, and retention.
 This is true for all students from JK to Year 12.

-As part of our secure parent portal, Bluenet, family contact information is shared to the UCC parent community via an online directory.
-To request to have your contact data removed from the directory, please send a written notice to the Prep or Upper School administration.
+As part of our secure parent portal (Bluenet), family contact information is shared within the UCC parent community.
+To request to have this contact data removed from the directory, please send a written notice to Prep or Upper School Administration.

 PROCESSING PERSONAL DATA